Billings Camera Club

 Our goal is to build skills through education, workshops, field trips, and competitions, to create incentives to shoot subjects new to you, and to foster new friendships.

-We meet monthly at 6pm on the first Tuesday of the month, from September to June, in the Billings Public Library Community Room.
+We meet monthly at 6pm, usually on the first Tuesday of the month, from September to May, in the Billings Public Library Community Room.
 During the pandemic, we switched to virtual meetings using the Zoom platform.
 We are currently meeting in person again, but have continued to stream meetings for members unable to attend in person.

 INTERESTED?
 Great!
 Come to our next meeting and check it out.
 You can sign up for free as a guest for limited access to this website.
 (Click 'Join' at the top right of this screen.)
 Everyone is welcome--introduce yourself!
 Our meetings might include informative discussions by guest lecturers or fellow club members on subjects ranging from equipment, framing, lighting, and composition, to mastering post-processing software such as Photoshop and Lightroom, digital printing and more.
 Or see the results of in-club and national competitions, or enjoy evenings of show and tell.